 It couldn’t be more different now.
 Instagram’s sales-aware approach allows brands to use tools that mold engagement into a responsive sales channel.

-There’s a growing ecosystem of sales-oriented apps out there.
-Practical Ecommerce put together a short list of some of the popular options – you’ll probably recognize a few names from other Instagram brand profiles.
+Not to mention the growing ecosystem of sales-oriented apps thast integrate with Instagram out there.
+Practical Ecommerce put together a shortlist of some of the popular options – you’ll probably recognize a few names from other Instagram brand profiles.

 They all offer some version of ecommerce support.
-Some automatically create Shoppable Posts, others offer external stores and product galleries.
+Some help create Shoppable Posts, others offer external stores and product galleries.

 That’s where Jumper comes in.